 And I have a special place in my heart for all of them.
 But, for a movie to be truly scary, it has to have a special combination and go to a whole other place to really mind fuck us.
 Then, of course, there are the movies that just specially fuck with us individually.
 There are two movies I find to be “cover my head with a blanket” scary, that others may even laugh at the prospect of them being scary.
 That would be E.T. and Ernest Scared Stupid.
 Those movies are pretty disturbing.

 I think the secret ingredient might be pushing reality to its brink, getting as close to the supernatural as possible, without crossing that line.
 So, what’s chilling is that on some level, it’s not just make-believe, it’s something that could really happen.
 Let’s look at a few examples:

-Jaws — Well, there certainly are sharks, and they’ve certainly killed and eaten people.
+JAWS — Well, there certainly are sharks in real life, and they’ve certainly killed and eaten people.
 Not much more needs to be said about that.